 - disable as many notifications as you can

-- update your operating system and the development kits you are using frequently.
+- update your operating system and all the development kits you are using.

 Regarding the hardware

 Here are some simple guidelines regarding the hardware:

 - after the guarantee expires, you should clean (literally, from hair and dust) your computer approximately once per year.
 It can be easily done by following instructions in youtube related to your specific laptop model.
-Desktops are more resilient and you could delay cleaning (perhaps every 3 years), but laptops tend to accumulate dust at the fan sockets pretty fast.
+Desktops are more resilient and you could delay cleaning (perhaps every 3 years), but laptops (especially cheap ones) tend to accumulate dust at the fan sockets pretty fast.
 Cleaning your computer will increase it’s life expectancy drastically.